csjgit/spring-spark-example/README.md

 # spring-spark-example
-An example of setting up Spring-Boot with Spark.
+An example of setting up Spring-Boot with Spark with gradle .